OpenFAST/openfast/docs/source/dev/debugging.rst

     echo "set startup-with-shell off" >> ~/.gdbinit

-For Native Debug on Mac, you have to sort of hack the extension to allow breakpoints in fortran files by adding this line to ``.vscode/settings.json``:
+For Native Debug on macOS, you have to sort of hack the extension to allow breakpoints in fortran files by adding this line to ``.vscode/settings.json``:

 .. code-block:: json